 These are usually made under the Health and Safety at Work Act, following proposals from HSE.
 This applies to regulations based on EC Directives as well as ‘homegrown’ ones.

-The Health and Safety at Work Act, and general duties in the Management Regulations are to an extent self-regulating and leave employers freedom to decide how to control risks which they identify.
+The Health and Safety at Work Act, and general duties in the Management of Health and Safety at Work Regulations are to an extent self-regulating and leave employers freedom to decide how to control risks which they identify.

 Guidance and Approved Codes of Practice give advice, but some risks are so great, or the proper control measures so costly, that it would not be appropriate to leave totally to the employers discretion.